jonasarmbrust/FinanzBro/README.md

 ## 💡 The Vision: From Dashboard to Autonomous Agent

-I built FinanceBro to answer a simple question: **What happens when you give an LLM direct access to real-time financial APIs and background automation?**
+I built FinanzBro to answer a simple question: Can a non-engineer build a production-grade AI agent system from scratch?

-The answer is a shift from *passive* tools to *active* companions.
-Traditional dashboards force you to log in, pull data, and run your own analysis.
-FinanceBro reverses this dynamic.
-It watches the markets while you sleep, cross-references breaking news against a proprietary 10-factor quantitative model, and actively pings *you* on Telegram when it has high-conviction insights.

-What started as a simple stock scoring script evolved quickly into a production-grade Agent system.
-It taught me that the true power of AI models like Gemini isn't just in chatting—it's in **Function Calling** and **Autonomy**.
-FinanceBro is no longer a side project; it sits in my pocket as an autonomous, 24/7 wealth advisor that I talk to every single day.
+The answer turned out to be yes — and the journey taught me more about AI's real capabilities than any course.
+I chose personal investing as my domain because genuine interest keeps you going when things break at 2 AM.
+What started as a scoring engine evolved into an autonomous AI advisor with function calling, real-time streaming, and a Telegram bot that delivers daily AI-generated portfolio reports — turning this from a side project into an interactive agent I actually talk to every day.

 ## Screenshots